elastic/terraform-provider-ec/docs/index.md

   provided, but it can also be sourced from the `EC_API_KEY` environment variable.
   Conflicts with `username` and `password` authentication options.

-* `username` - (Optional) This is the EC username.
+* `username` - (Optional) This is the Elastic Cloud username.
 It must be provided, but it can also be sourced from the `EC_USER` or `EC_USERNAME` environment variables.
 Conflicts with `apikey`.
 Not recommended.

-* `password` - (Optional) This is the EC password.
+* `password` - (Optional) This is the Elastic Cloud password.
 It must be provided, but it can also be sourced from the `EC_PASS` or `EC_PASSWORD` environment variables.
 Conflicts with `apikey`.
 Not recommended.